govg/acass/websrc/index.md

 ### Announcements and links

+- Some students have mentioned the difficulty in downloading Anaconda.
+I have hosted a local copy [here](http://web.cse.iitk.ac.in/users/govindg/temp/).
+Please install the relevant package for your architecture.
 - Programming Assignment 2 is up.
 Please find it in the "Code" tabe to the top right.
 It is meant as an introduction to gradient descent and loss functions.
 Please let me know if there are any errors in the code, since I can't claim to be an expert at coding.

 - Quiz 1 is up.
 Please find it [here](http://www.goo.gl/I8Am3e).
 It consists of a few short answer questions, mostly the true or false kind.
 It is automatically graded, and should also give you hints as to